Seven strategies for building trust in contact centers from Magnus Geverts of Teleopti

 Combat stress – nothing is worse than overwork and stress to make staff run for the hills.
 Maximize the latest forecasting technology to right-size your contact center for the future.
 Running a series of ‘what if’ scenarios can predict staffing needs for regular seasonal fluctuations like Christmas, Bank Holidays, new marketing campaigns and ultimately your organization’s long-term business plan.

 Flexible working – recent innovations in self-service capabilities allow agents to trade shifts, voice their preferences for overtime shifts and request time off.
 Setting auto-approvals means staff don’t have to wait till the next day for an answer should their managers be out of the office or on holiday themselves.

 Elevate the status of the contact center – efficient contact centers staffed by well trained professionals are good for business.
 Trusted agents work closely with other departments to get the answers and support they need to think outside the box and come up with their own ideas for delighting customers.
 They have the power to make or break new business wins and keep customers coming back for more.
 Managers should promote the successes of their team to senior executives to elevate the role of the contact center and gain additional trust and respect.

-I believe 2017 is the year when customer service organizations will ditch the command and control approach so often applied in contact centers for one that truly focuses on customer service and trusting staff to deliver it.
+I believe 2017 is the year when customer service organizations will ditch the command and control approach so often applied in contact centers for one cost of flomax in mexico, cost of flomax in mexico, cost of flomax in mexico, cost of flomax in mexico, cost of flomax in mexico, cost of flomax in mexico, cost of flomax in mexico, cost of flomax in mexico. that truly focuses on customer service and trusting staff to deliver it.
 By adapting the strategies above, you can enjoy the rewards of improved productivity and increased customer satisfaction in one fell swoop.

 The post Turn on the trust to deliver outstanding customer service appeared first on Teleopti Blog.